Sextic tensor model in rank $3$ at next-to-leading order: The short-range sextic multi-scalar model

 There are five graphs contributing to the bare expansion up to order $3$ in the coupling constant.
-They are represented in figure \ref{fig:graphs} and we call $D_{\zeta},S_{\zeta},I_{\zeta},J_{\zeta}$ the amplitudes $\mathcal{\hat{A}}(G)$ of these diagrams.
+They are represented in Fig.~\ref{fig:graphs} and we call $D_{\zeta},S_{\zeta},I_{\zeta},J_{\zeta}$ the amplitudes $\mathcal{\hat{A}}(G)$ of these diagrams.
+These are the amplitudes without the $\mu$ dependence that has been factored out.
 For the second diagram in Fig. \ref{fig:graphs}, we use the fact that the amplitude of a one-vertex reducible diagram factors into the product of the amplitudes of its one-vertex irreducible parts.

 We should also be careful to conserve the permutation symmetry of the six-point function in its indices.
 Therefore, we should completely symmetrize over external white and black vertices.
 However, due to specific symmetries of the diagrams under relabeling, certain terms are equal.
 Grouping them together and setting $\zeta=1$, we get: